bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

     - Go to *Settings* / *Privacy* and review the options.
 I suggest changing most options to `Friends`.

-    - Likwise in *Timeline & Tagging*, change most options to `Friends`
+    - Likewise in *Timeline & Tagging*, change most options to `Friends`

     - Disable `Location History` in the *Location* section